 D) The Lord’s Supper.

 The Lord’s Supper will be observed at least twice per month on the Lord’s Day.
+It is to be expected that all Church Members will attend unless having a good reason to be absent.
 This ordinance is to be administered in an attitude of reverence and reflection.

 Those admitted to the table include Church Members (except those under church discipline) and other believers in good standing with an evangelical church who have been baptized by full immersion.